 Don’t advertise a product which is unavailable

-Merely including a statement along the lines of “subject to availability” is not enough to relieve promoters of their obligations to avoid disappointing participants (Rule 8.9)
+Including a phrase like “subject to availability” does not relieve promoters of their obligation to do everything reasonable to avoid disappointing participants (Rule 8.9)

-There are specific requirements around availability which advertisers must be aware of when advertising prices in travel ads.
+There are specific requirements on availability which advertisers must be aware of when marketing prices in travel ads.

 More on